MaxRev-Dev/gdal.netcore/README.md

 First of all I wish you to be patient & bring your snacks.
 Compilation from scratch takes nearly for 2 hours.

-I'm compiling in WSL - Debian 9.7 distro, cause It has GLIBC 2.2.5 natively.
+I'm compiling in WSL - **Debian 9.7 distro, cause It has GLIBC 2.2.5 natively**.

 My root directory - /mnt/e/dev/builds/